-If you are in an accident with a dump truck in Houston, you need to contact a dump truck attorney to learn more about your legal options.
-It’s not easy for a person who has been injured after an accident to follow up a case and get the compensation they deserve.
+If you are in an accident with a dump truck in Houston, you need to contact a dump truck accident attorney to learn more about your legal options.
+It’s not easy for a person who has been injured after an accident to follow up on a case and get the compensation they deserve.
 An experienced dump truck accident lawyer can fight on your behalf.

 Dump truck accidents are not uncommon, and they can happen due to:

-Improperly or overloaded dump trucks are a common cause of accidents.
+Improper or overloaded dump trucks are a common cause of accidents.
 When the material on the back of the truck is loose, it can impact the truck’s stability.
 The lack of stability increases the likelihood of the truck going out of control.
 The loose material can get dislodged, fly off the truck, and hit people behind them.